skippyr/libtdk/DOCS.md

 The stream being affected.

-#### Remarks

-It requires the terminal to have truecolor support.
-The color is not applied if the standard output and error streams are being redirected or piped.

 ### operator<<(std::ostream &stream, RGBColor color);

 #### Brief

 Applies an RGB color.
+It requires the terminal to have truecolor support.
+Colors are not applied if the stream being affected is being redirected or piped.

 #### Declaration